KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/docs/homework/webpack_basic.md

 1. Let's try running each of these scripts.
 In your CLI, type `npm run build` <i class="fa fa-share fa-rotate-180"></i>.

-  This command works just like our **Browserify** or earlier **Webpack** commands, the _bundle.js_ has our code, **lodash** & some **Webpack** code.
+  This command works just like our **Browserify** or earlier **Webpack** commands, the _bundle.js_ has our code, **lodash**, and some **Webpack** code.

 1. Now, let's do the one with the `-p` flag.
 In your CLI, type `npm run minbuild` <i class="fa fa-share fa-rotate-180"></i>

   The `-p` flag is short for **production** and using it makes your _bundle.js_ file ready for production.
 What does that mean?
 In short, it **minifies** the _bundle.js_ file.
-Open the _bundle.js_ file in Atom & take a look.
+Open the _bundle.js_ file in Atom and take a look.
 It should like a bunch of random letters/numbers all squished together.

   {% hint style='info' %}
-**Minification** is meant to reduce the file size, which in turn means the file can load faster in a browser and boost your application's performance.
-In minification, extra whitespace is removed [spaces between words/logic, line breaks -- all of it].
+**Minification** reduces the file size, which in turn means the file can load faster in a browser and boost your application's performance.
+Part of the minification process removes extra whitespace [spaces between words/logic, line breaks -- all of it].
 It takes your very descriptive variable/method names and replaces them with a few letters that appear random.

 They just appear random, the variable/method names still match up in the code base, so your application still runs the same as it did before.
-[Take the variable `wine`.
-It would be replaced everywhere in the code with `w`.]
+[As an example, it takes the variable `wine` and replaces it everywhere in the code with `w`.]

 When you're working on a large project, the code can get very large, so minifying helps to make the application's performance better with files reduced in size.
   {% endhint %}

 1. Watch, this is going to be fun [pun intended].
 In your CLI, type `npm run watch` <i class="fa fa-share fa-rotate-180"></i>.

   **Webpack** is now watching your code for changes.
-That means you can update the code in _index.js_ & when you save the file, **Webpack** will automatically update the _bundle.js_ file.
+That means you can update the code in _index.js_ and when you save the file, **Webpack** will automatically update the _bundle.js_ file.
 If you reload _index.html_ in Chrome, you'll see the updates without having to run a command.

   {% hint style='tip' %}
   In order to stop the **watch** command from continuing to run in the CLI, we need to stop it.
 On a Mac, the shortcut is **cmd** + **c**.
 On Windows, the shortcut is **ctrl** + **c**.
   {% endhint %}

 1. So that's fun, but refreshing is one more step.
 We can do better.
-In your CLI, type: `npm install webpack-dev-server --save-dev` <i class="fa fa-share fa-rotate-180"></i>
+In your CLI, type `npm install webpack-dev-server@webpack-3 --save-dev` <i class="fa fa-share fa-rotate-180"></i>

-  This is installing another **Webpack** package.
+  This is installing another **Webpack** package using a custom npm version tag "webpack-3".
+The creators of Webpack mapped this tag to a version of a Webpack release and works in the same way as "latest".

 1. Open your _package.json_ in Atom and add the following script: